INP-SDT/MCPlas/docs/_build/html/_sources/index.rst.txt

 ^^^^^^^^^^

 The Generic2D subfolder is dedicated to application of two-dimensional, time-dependent plasma modeling in Cartesian coordinates.
-It contains MATLAB scripts responsible for setting up the geometry, mesh, and project configuration for rectangular electrodes (see figure).
+It contains MATLAB scripts responsible for setting up the geometry, mesh, and project configuration for rectangular electrodes (figure 3).
 The dimensions and positions of the rectangular electrodes must be properly specified in the associated General JSON input file.

 .. figure:: images/2D.svg